ssanjogo/Multimedia_LZ77/README.md

  - Text Length:  8208
  - Compressed Data Length:  7593

+In this case we can see that there are some compression ratios that are bigger than 1.
+The best compression ratio is 1.08.
+The compressed data length is smaller than than text lenght, decreasing the text size by about 800 characters.

 #### Time depending on (Mdes, Ment)
 ![alt text](<media/raw/Time depending on (Mdes, Ment) - QUIJOTE.png>)

+As in the previous example with the Hamlet text, we have an exponential trend in time as the sliding and input window increase periodically.
+Except for the input window and slider value of 4096 as the text size is approximately the size of the original text.

 ## Developed by